peterhcharlton/ppg-beats/docs/datasets/mimic_perform_training.md

  Item | Details
  :--- | :---
  **Links** | _TBC_
- **Signals** | PPG, ECG, resp
+ **Signals** | PPG, ECG, respiration
  **No. Subjs** | 200 (100 adults, 100 neonates)
- **Protocol** | 200 critically-ill patients during routine clinical care.
+ **Protocol** | Critically-ill patients during routine clinical care.
 Data were measured using a bedside monitor at 125 Hz.
 Data were extracted from the MIMIC-III [Waveform Database](https://physionet.org/content/mimic3wdb/1.0/).

 ## Importing the data into MATLAB